-382. The number of country/currency pairs reported will be subject to the materiality thresholds specified in Box 22.
+- 379. For derivatives reported under hedge accounting or economic hedge, the country breakdown should be in line with the hedged items.
+For derivatives other than those reported under hedge accounting or economic hedge, the country breakdown should refer to the location of activity for the paying and receiving leg.
+For cross currency IR swaps, the provisions in paragraph 360 apply. - 380.
+The number of country/currency pairs reported will be subject to the materiality thresholds specified in Box 22.
 First, banks will be requested to limit their reporting to the most significant country/currency pairs.
 Second, banks whose activities are heavily focused on their domestic market and currency will not be requested to provide this additional information.
 Intra-group transactions (in line with paragraph 13) shall not be included in the reporting by country/currency.
 If a country/currency pair does not reach the materiality threshold, the exposure has to be reported in 'Other/Other'.
+Exposures towards international organisations are to be reported under 'Other/Other'.